PowerPCBuilder/guides/nas/what_is_a_nas_and_why_use_a_nas.md

 - File sharing
 - Personal cloud
 title: What is a NAS and Why Use a NAS?
+description: A NAS (Network Attached Storage) is a centralized, network-connected storage solution for managing, accessing, and securing data.
+It offers features like scalability, data protection, remote access, and media streaming.
+NAS systems are cost-effective alternatives to cloud storage, suitable for personal or business use, enhancing collaboration, backups, and private cloud capabilities.
 ---
 ![What is a NAS and Why Use a NAS?](/assets/images/nas/what_is_a_nas_and_why_use_a_nas.png)
 # **What is a NAS and Why Use a NAS?**